chanicpanic/lark/docs/forest.rst

 **Cons**

-- More complex than working with a tree.
+- More complex than working with a tree
-- SPPF may contain nodes corresponding to rules generated internally.
+- SPPF may contain nodes corresponding to rules generated internally
 - Loss of Lark grammar features:

   - Rules starting with '_' are not inlined in the SPPF